30Impact30: Leading 30 Pitches To Revolutionize Access To Adaptive Sports

 goodbye twitter

 The following thread marks the end of my time on twitter.
 Multiple issues, such as data failing to update, data being cached in some instances but not others and thus causing weird behavior, etc made me decide I will trust this app no longer.
 It could lead to life threatening issues.
-These are the final Tweets for @derekriemer from Thursday, February 02 2023, 19:26 MST explaining my reasoning.
+These are the final meaningful Tweets for @derekriemer from Thursday, February 02 2023, 19:26 MST explaining my reasoning.

 bye y'all.
 I'll likely delete this app soon.
 The idiots in charge don't leave me feeling confident that it's going to remain a useful place to receive emergency info like it once did, and the community that was here is practically dead.
 I'll likely go onto masto at some point.